 Brick Veneer Face: This costs approximately $96 per square foot.

 Cobblestone Veneer Face: This is one of the cheapest veneer faces at only $34 per square foot.

-Limestone Veneer Face: The cost of limestone veneer face is approximately $50 per square foot.
+Limestone Veneer Face: The cost of a limestone veneer face is approximately $50 per square foot.

-Stones used shower walls and kitchen backsplashes can easily be used as fireplace refacing materials.
-There are a number of different stones available to reface fireplaces including soapstone, quartz, granite, and slate.
+Stones used on shower walls and kitchen backsplashes can easily be used as fireplace refacing materials.

 Fireplace Mantle Costs

 Adding a fireplace mantle is a great way to refresh the appearance of your fireplace.

 The average cost to install an unfinished hardwood mantle and surround comes to be approximately $1,498.
 This cost includes material and labor costs.